 - Arranging for direct billing to your employer

-Students will receive a financial aid deferment of the amount they are borrowing once their loan approvals are received by the Financial Aid Office.
+Students will receive a financial aid deferment of the amount they are borrowing once their loan approvals are received by the Office of Student Financial Services.

 Students whose bills are not settled may not be allowed to drop or add classes, move into residence halls, participate in College-sponsored activities, obtain an email account or ID card, use the library, access their meal plan account, access the Athletic Center, or work or park on campus.
 Additional restrictions may also be imposed.